endixk/personal-cv/README.md

 ## Curriculum Vitae

-My curriculum vitae written in LaTeX, based on the template of [@martin-steinegger](https://github.com/martin-steinegger)
+My curriculum vitae, written in LaTeX, typeset as a PDF document.

+Modified from the LaTeX code of [@martin-steinegger](https://github.com/martin-steinegger)'s CV.

-Last update: 11 May 2025
+Last update: 24 Jun 2025